AmberELEC/website/docs/Transferring-Files.md

 ![link](images/transferring-files/21-finder.png)

+Use it to move files around like you would on your PC.
+{: refdef }

 {: .protip }
 > # Protip
 >
 > Make sure to see above about SD card files and OSX, you need to run the "Run Remove ._ files" Tool after you’re done.
 And make sure to eject your RG device once you’re done!
 Your OS might misbehave if waiting/timing out with the RG.

-Use it to move files around like you would on your PC.

 ### MacOS X – Filezilla (harder)